Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 One of the main reasons we love this walk is because it joins two of Sydney’s best beachside suburbs.
 You start at Bondi, Sydney’s most famous beach.
 As well as soaking up the sun and views, you can check out one of the great hipster cafes (we highly recommend Lox, Stock & Barrel) or swim at Icebergs – the most famous ocean bath in Sydney, and an institution.

-We’d recommend getting to Bondi early as it can get pretty popular, it’s also particularly stunning at sunrise.
+We’d recommend getting to Bondi early as it can get pretty popular (especially for surfing lessons!).
+It’s also particularly stunning at sunrise.
 If you don’t want to drive, take the 333 or 380 bus from Circular Quay.

 Recommended by Warren from Sling Adventures